 33 In this regard, the accommodation scheme here is comparable to a conscientious objector accommodation scheme, which provides for someone to replace the objector when he opts out of military service.
 See Priests for Life, 772 F.3d at 245-46; see also Univ. of Notre Dame, 786 F.3d at 623-24 (Hamilton, J., concurring).
 Indeed, the conscientious objector scheme is administratively more burdensome than filing the Form or notifying HHS to opt out of the Mandate.
 A conscientious objector must register in the Selective Service System before being able to apply for an exemption, must complete an application and appear for an in-person interview, and, if the exemption is granted, must perform two years of service for the government in lieu of military service.
-See 50 U.S.C. § 456j.
+See50 U.S.C. § 456j.

 The dissent points to differences between the religious accommodation here and the conscientious objector scheme.
 But the comparison is apt.
 Courts have recognized that, to opt out of military service for religious reasons, a conscientious objector must notify the government of his objection knowing that someone else will take his place.
 See Trans World Airlines v.
-Hardison, 432 U.S. 63, 96 n.13 (1977) (Marshall, J., dissenting) (recognizing that "the effect of excusing conscientious objectors from military conscription is to require a nonobjector to serve instead, yet we have repeatedly upheld this exemption"); Sheridan v.
-United States, 483 F.2d 169, 174 (8th Cir.
-1973)
+Hardison, 432 U.S. 63, 96 n.
+13 (1977) (Marshall, J., dissenting) (recognizing that "the effect of conscientious objectors from military conscription is to require a nonobjector to serve instead, yet we have repeatedly upheld this exemption"); Sheridan v.
+United States, 483 F.2d 169, 174 (8th Cir.1973) (acknowledging that when the plaintiff evaded induction, "another person had to be called in his place"); McKenzie v.
+Schuppener, 415 F.2d 1056, 1058 (5th Cir.1969) (characterizing a conscientious objection application as "the situation where appellant must go to Vietnam or someone else go in his place").
+Similarly, to opt out of the Mandate, the selfinsured religious objector must notify the government knowing that a TPA will take its place.

-Continued . . .